Research Identity for Academics: How to Clarify Your Scholarly Voice and Research Trajectory

 And when you understand and develop your research identity, others will notice and more readily perceive your expertise.

-Book a Strategic Diagnostic Review to receive expert feedback on how your scholarship is being framed, evaluated, and positioned across your materials.
+Request a Strategic Diagnostic Review to receive expert feedback on how your scholarship is being framed, evaluated, and positioned across your materials.
 You’ll receive a clear assessment of your research narrative, contribution, and trajectory along with specific recommendations for strengthening coherence and impact.

-Aubrey Huber, PhD — Co-Founder & Academic Coach specializing in dissertation-to-book projects, faculty portfolios, and institutionally informed feedback on complex academic work.
+Aubrey Huber, PhD — Co-Founder & Academic Coach specializing in dissertation-to-book transitions, academic writing strategy, and faculty research development for publication and promotion.

 Previous